Valentino returns to Milan Fashion Week with a floral menswear show - ExBulletin

 Valentino returns to Milan Fashion Week with a floral menswear show

-MILAN: Italian luxury house Valentino kicked off the menswear shows at Milan Fashion Week on Friday with a range combining blazers and coats with shorts, as creative director Pierpaolo Piccioli sought to redefine sense of male identity.
+MILAN, June 16 (Reuters) – Italian luxury house Valentino kicked off the Milan Fashion Week menswear shows on Friday with a range combining blazers and coats with shorts, as creative director Pierpaolo Piccioli sought to redefine the meaning of male identity.

 The collection uses embroidered flowers to add a touch of delicacy to classic workwear, with subversive elements such as fabric flowers in place of ties.